-The longest continuously-inhabited Maya city anywhere on the peninsula, the ancient site of Dzibilchaltún is found just a few minutes outside of Mérida.
-The Maya occupied this spot from roughly 500 BC to 1500 AD, and they’ve left behind ruins which, though badly eroded, are a wonder to behold.
+The longest continuously-inhabited Maya city on the peninsula, the site of Dzibilchaltún is found just a few minutes outside of Mérida.
+The Maya occupied this spot from roughly 500 BC to AD 1500, and left behind ruins which, though badly eroded, are a wonder to behold.

-Having just visited the Casa Catherwood, we were in high spirits for our visit to Dzibilchaltún, and we weren’t disappointed.
+Having just visited the Casa Catherwood, we were in high spirits for our visit to Dzibilchaltún.
 The ruins are fascinating, particularly the Templo de Siete Muñecas.
 Found at the end of the town’s main sacbé, or road, this temple is named for seven small clay dolls which were buried inside, presumably as an offering.
 The building was probably built as an observatory; it’s aligned so that, during the spring equinox, the sun will appear to rise through its doors.

 One area for which we needed no explanation was the Xlacah Cenote.
-Hundreds of cenotes pockmark the Yucatán peninsula, but this was the first we had seen.
-These natural pools are the result of sunken caverns or sinkholes in the limestone terrain.
-The holes fill with fresh water from underground cisterns, and make wonderful places for swimming, diving, or for locals to use as a clean water source.
+Hundreds of cenotes pockmark the Yucatán Peninsula, but this was the first we had seen.
+These pools are the result of sunken caverns or sinkholes in the limestone terrain, which have filled with fresh water from underground cisterns.
+They’re popular places for swimming, and were historically used as a clean water source.